 But is that money well spent?

 Joel Waldfogel thinks not.
-Waldfogel is the chair of business and public policy at the University of Pennsylvania’s Wharton School, and his particular area of interest is the economics of gift giving.
+Waldfogel is the chair of applied economics at the University of Minnesota’s Carlson School of Management, and he has a particular area of interest is the economics of gift giving.

 Waldfogel’s gripe is not with giving, or spending, but with spending badly.
 His rationale is that if I spend $50 on something, that item is likely worth $50 to me.
 But if I spend $50 on an item for somebody else, that item might only be worth $30 in value to them – or worse, if I don’t know them well, worthless.